-Parking is available in the green parking structure just west of the Durham Outpatient Center.
-Visitors may park in this structure or utilize the free hospital valet service.
-The valet service is in the main entrance of the Durham Outpatient Center.
+- Parking is available in the green parking structure just west of the Durham Outpatient Center.
+The valet service is located at the main entrance of the Durham Outpatient Center.

 While attending the program, lodging is provided at no charge to patients living outside of the Omaha, Neb. area.
 Most out-of-town patients stay at the Nebraska House on The Nebraska Medical Center campus.
 Those who wish to stay at a different location may do so at their own expense.

 Patients are encouraged to wear loose fitting clothing appropriate for exercising.
 Tennis shoes or other soft-soled shoes are recommended.
 Patients will also need a swimming suit.